Disassembling the Bizarre Terni Model 1921

 How is the buttstock and trigger guard removed from the Terni Model 1921?

-The buttstock and trigger guard of the Terni Model 1921 are removed by unscrewing two specific screws.
-These screws pass through spacer tubes internally, which help to hold the assembly in place.
+The buttstock and trigger guard assembly of the Terni Model 1921 are removed by unscrewing two specific screws.
+This process reveals the internal structure, including spacer tubes that help hold the screws in place.

-What is significant about the trigger mechanism of the Terni Model 1921?
+What is notable about the trigger mechanism of the Terni Model 1921?

 More Gunsmithing & DIY Videos You Might Like